Open-ASAPP/flambe/docs/understanding/experiments.rst

         ...

         resources:
-            data: !cluster s3://bucket/data.csv
+            data: !remote s3://bucket/data.csv
         ...

     In this case the cluster will download the data instead of the local process (if it has permissions to do so)

-.. attention:: The ``!cluster`` tag is only useful in remote experiments.
-If the user is running local experiments, using ``!cluster`` will fail.
+.. attention:: The ``!remote`` tag is only useful in remote experiments.
+If the user is running local experiments, using ``!remote`` will fail.

 .. _understanding-experiments-scheduling_label: